dotnet/csharpstandard/standard/attributes.md

 #### §The-MaybeNullWhen-Attribute The MaybeNullWhen attribute

 Specifies that a non-nullable argument may be `null` when the method returns the specified `bool` value.
-This is similar to the `MaybeNull` attribute (§The-MaybeNull-Attribute), but include a parameter for the specified return value.
+This is similar to the `MaybeNull` attribute (§The-MaybeNull-Attribute), but includes a parameter for the specified return value.

 #### §The-MemberNotNull-Attribute The MemberNotNull attribute